 An intentional walk is one of the most boring plays in baseball.
 So much so that the act of throwing four pitches a mile away from the strike zone has been abolished under the Rob Manfred regime, which is pushing hard to improve pace of play and thus rid Major League Baseball of the four-pitch intentional walk rule.

-Back in 2006, when MLB pitchers still had to lob all four pitches outside the zone rather than a manager simply signaling the batter to first, Florida Marlins slugger Miguel Cabrera decided to take matters into his own hands and deny the Baltimore Orioles the opportunity to put him on first base intentionally.
+Back in 2006, when MLB pitchers still had to lob all four pitches outside the zone rather than a manager simply signaling the batter to first, then-Florida Marlins slugger, and future Triple Crown winner, Miguel Cabrera decided to take matters into his own hands and deny the Baltimore Orioles the opportunity to put him on first base intentionally.